redsoultara/Cybersecurity-Security-Analyst/pre-security-notes.md

 Everyday applications such as email clients, browsers, or file server browsing software such as FileZilla provide a friendly, Graphical User Interface (GUI) for users to interact with data sent or received.
 Other protocols include DNS (Domain Name System), which is how website addresses are translated into IP addresses.

+**Packets and Frames**

+**TCP (or Transmission Control Protocol for short)** is another one of these rules used in networking.

+This protocol is very similar to the OSI model that we have previously discussed in room three of this module so far.
+The TCP/IP protocol consists of four layers and is arguably just a summarised version of the OSI model.
+These layers are:
+Application
+Transport
+Internet
+Network Interface

+Very similar to how the OSI model works, information is added to each layer of the TCP model as the piece of data (or packet) traverses it.
+As you may recall, this process is known as encapsulation - where the reverse of this process is decapsulation.

+One defining feature of TCP is that it is connection-based, which means that TCP must establish a connection between both a client and a device acting as a server before data is sent.
+Any sent data is given a random number sequence and is reconstructed using this number sequence and incrementing by 1.
+Both computers must agree on the same number sequence for data to be sent in the correct order.
+This order is agreed upon during three steps:

+SYN - Client: Here's my Initial Sequence Number(ISN) to SYNchronise with (0) SYN/ACK - Server: Here's my Initial Sequence Number (ISN) to SYNchronise with (5,000), and I ACKnowledge your initial number sequence (0)
+ACK - Client: I ACKnowledge your Initial Sequence Number (ISN) of (5,000), here is some data that is my ISN+1 (0 + 1) Device
+Initial Number Sequence (ISN)
+Final Number Sequence
+Client (Sender)
+0	0 + 1 = 1
+Client (Sender)
+1	    1 + 1 = 2
+Client (Sender)
+2
+2 + 1 = 3